Snowmass 2021 Cross Frontier Report: Dark Matter Complementarity (Extended Version): Case Studies

 Simultaneously, accelerator experiments can furnish improved measurements of the production rate for antiprotons and other antinuclei, relevant to cosmic-ray signals of DM annihilation (see \cite{CF1WP5} for a more in-depth discussion).
 These measurements will help reduce systematic uncertainties in both the signal and background for cosmic-ray antiprotons, rendering antiproton constraints on the Wino parameter space more robust.

 An example timeline could involve a first hint of events in the full datasets (available late 2020s) of LZ and/or XENONnT, signaling high-mass DM with an interaction cross section comparable to that predicted by the Wino or DM inhabiting a larger electroweak multiplet.
-Such a direct detection signal would be of profound interest, and would probe the local velocity distribution of DM, but would not significantly constrain the DM mass.
-A subsequent confirmation in DarkSide-20k or a successor experiment, using argon as a target material rather than xenon, could help constrain the DM couplings to the SM, while next-generation experiments such as XLZD/Darwin could provide higher significance and begin to measure the spectrum of events.
+Such a direct detection signal would be of profound interest, and would probe the local velocity distribution of DM, but would not significantly constrain the DM mass or the details of how it interacts with the SM.
+A subsequent confirmation in the DarkSide-20k experiment, using argon as a target material rather than xenon, would constrain the DM couplings to the SM, while next-generation experiments such as XLZD/Argo/Darwin could provide higher significance for the measurement of DM properties.

 On the same timescale, SWGO or CTA could identify a gamma-ray indirect signal from the Galactic center and/or dwarf galaxies, and measurements at NA61/SHINE, LHCb, and ALICE (see \cite{CF1WP5} and references therein) could enable more precise theoretical predictions for antiproton cosmic-ray signals, allowing detection of any discrepancy between theoretical predictions and AMS-02 observations of the cosmic-ray antiproton spectrum.
 Comparison of gamma-ray signals from various targets (e.g. dwarf galaxies and the Galactic Center) and any antiproton signal would constrain the distribution of DM throughout the Galaxy and the branching ratios for annihilation into different SM particles, and detection of a gamma-ray line signal would tightly constrain the DM mass.
 A search at a next-generation collider with sensitivity to multi-TeV electroweak DM (in the 2040s) would then be required to nail down the couplings of DM to SM particles, complementing the data from the indirect and direct detection signals, and identify the other particles in the multiplet.